argonatorUberTF/Uber-Team-Fortress/README.md

 The medic class cam heal with masters skill "cmd aura" when spawned.
 Regardless of masters level of the health attribute.

-# 10-31-2020 - Added support for teleporters to transport just about anything through or fired missiles/lasers.
+# 10-31-2020 - Added support for teleporters to transport just about anything through or fired missiles.

 Shotgun fire and harpoon does not travel through teleporters.
 Neither does the lightning gun.